Kindergarten - Mrs. Kelly Pekala

-If your child is absent, please call the school office at (215)-785-0973.
+If your child is absent, send me a message, email me, or please call the school office at (215)-785-0973.
 Please send a note when your child returns explaining the reason for the absence.
-A doctors note is required after 3 consecutive days.
+This is kept in a file.
+A doctor's note is required after 3 consecutive days.

 Your child MUST stay home until they are 24 fever free.